Community Table: Eating Disorders + Diabetes

-Even other diabetics, especially Type 1s are like, “Well, I can’t do anything about mine.
+Even other people with diabetes, especially type 1s are like, “Well, I can’t do anything about mine.
 You could.”
 I got it a lot from my pediatric endocrinologist.
-She was very set on me being a Type 2 because I do have some family history of Type 2.
+She was very set on me being a type 2 because I do have some family history of type 2.
 I’ll never forget my second appointment with her.
 I walked in, stepped on the scale and her words to me were, “Oh, you gained five pounds since you were here last.
 That needs to stop.”

 Finally, I was actually taking care of diabetes and things like that, so I kept gaining weight.
 In every single appointment, it was just a dressing down about my weight, being lazy, I had to be sneaking food, et cetera.
 That went on for far longer than it should have.
 It was almost two years before I started taking insulin and I felt terrible.